ByteDance: CapCut

 First released to the public in April 2020, CapCut is a video editing software made for beginners.
 As of March 2023, CapCut has more than 200 million active users each month, and according to The Wall Street Journal, it was downloaded more than the TikTok app in March 2023.
 In March 2023, it was the second-most downloaded app in the U.S. behind that for Chinese discount retailer, Temu.

 Douyin

 First released to the public in September 2016, Douyin (抖音 (Dǒuyīn)), previously named A.me, is the Chinese version of TikTok.
 The application is a short-form video social media platform that differs from its international counterpart version by having more advanced features.
 TikTok and Douyin have almost the same user interface but no access to each other's content.
+Douyin also has more features than TikTok.
 Their servers are each based in the market where the respective app is available.

 Lark

 First released to the public in 2019, Lark is ByteDance's enterprise collaboration platform.
 Lark was originally developed as an internal tool, becoming ByteDance's primary internal communication and collaboration platform, but was eventually made available to external users in certain markets.